jrz371/IntroToNurbsPython/README.md

 Python implementations of algorithms contained in "An Introduction to NURBS With Historical Perspective" by David F Rogers.
 Python and Numpy are chosen so I can express the math as close to how it's written as possible.
 Matplotlib is used for visualizing the generated curves and surfaces.
 I will usually make sure the code works for an example or two so expect bugs if you're using this as a reference.
 Code is vectorized where convenient/obvious.

 Files are named after the concept they implement.
-An underscore followed by number is appended to the end of each filename that corresponds to that concepts order of appearence in the book.